So, your wedding’s coming up and you need to know how to find a “good wedding DJ near me” who can keep your guests dancing throughout the night?

 It saves you precious wedding planning time and effort, as you won’t waste hours contacting DJs who can’t make your date or travel to your venue.
 And you can breathe easy in the knowledge that every DJ on our books is professional, reliable, and talented.

-Questions to ask a wedding DJ before you book them:
+Questions to ask your DJ for your wedding before you book them:

 - Do you have Public Liability Insurance (PLI)?
 Most venues will not allow a DJ to play without valid proof of PLI, so make sure your DJ sends you a copy of their certificate before you pay a deposit.